transmute-industries/transmute/docs/did/revocation.md

 ### Signatures from revoked keys

-A revoked key which is still listed should simply result in a warning to the client, that allthough the signature is valid, it should maybe not be trusted because the key has been revoked.
+A revoked key which is still listed should simply result in a warning to the client, that although the signature is valid, it should maybe not be trusted because the key has been revoked.

 A revoked key which is removed from a DID document should cause DID signature verifcation error (because the public key is no longer listed, signature will not be verified).